Witnesses and witness statements

 Written evidence from a witness must be completed truthfully, accurately and clearly, and sworn or affirmed as true and correct.

-A written statement from a witness on its own may not be as useful or have the same weight as the witness appearing in person.
+A written statement from a witness on its own may not be as useful or have the same weight as the witness attending in person.
 This is because the other parties can’t question the witness who created the document.

 Witness statements